040medien/mac-screentime-enforcer/README.md

 | `debug_mqtt` | ➖ | Set true to enable verbose MQTT client debug logging. |
 | `track_active_app` | ➖ | Set true to publish the frontmost app name to MQTT (discovery sensor enabled). |

 Edit this file as an admin.
+The installer will now prompt for basic settings (child/device IDs, MQTT host/creds, allowed_users, optional active app sensor) if no config exists.
 Keep it root-owned and readable by the child account (e.g., root:<child_group>, mode 0640) so the LaunchAgent can load it.

 ---